 Goofy grin again. “’Shine on You Crazy Diamond.’”

 Max is indeed a happy black lab when we return, sniffing everyone’s pockets for weed; when he finds Robby, his tail wags furiously.
 He barks authoritatively, demanding his smoke.
 Max follows the joint around the room, catching his share as each person exhales.
 It ends when he falls over, unable to get back up.
 Jace sits with him in stoner heaven.
-I can’t keep my eyes off Jace.
+I cannot keep my eyes off Jace.
 Instead of being annoyed, he just winks at me and grins.

 Ain’t love grand.